 America’s two-party political system makes it difficult for candidates from outside the Republican and Democratic parties to win presidential elections.
-Since 1920, in fact, only three third-party candidates—Robert La Follette in 1924, Strom Thurmond in 1948 and George Wallace in 1968—have been able to win even a single electoral vote.
+Since 1920, in fact, only four third-party candidates—Robert La Follette in 1924, Strom Thurmond in 1948, George Wallace in 1968 and John Hospers in 1972—have been able to win even a single electoral vote.
 That doesn’t mean, however, that third-party candidates haven’t altered the outcomes of presidential elections over the course of American history.

 1912—William Taft vs. Woodrow Wilson